weka/wekachecker/README.md

-# sns-wekachecker
+# wekachecker source

-THIS VERSION IS DEPRECATED - please refer to weka/tools/wekachecker instead!!!!
+NOTE: please refer to weka/tools/wekachecker instead for the binary version of this tool!!!!

+This repository is the source/build code for weka/tools/wekachecker

 Validates hosts are ready to run Weka